-Key resources include: www.audiencefinder.org For advice on collecting data, tools and applying evidence in practice www.theaudienceagency.org/insight For a range of how-to resources and examples of audience development and engagement www.culturehive.co.uk For case studies and a range of successful marketing and fundraising strategies www.creativepeopleplaces.org.uk For research commentary and case studies on place-based http://artsfundraising.org.uk Support in developing individual giving and other forms of stakeholder engagement http://weareculture24.org.uk/ Case studies in better use of digital for engagement projects/action-research The Audience Agency surgeries One-to-one advice sessions on improving a plan - book a surgery through www.theaudienceagency.org/events/ An update to this complete guide to data-arts marketing is Boxing Clever anticipated Creative Arts Marketing Comprehensive and updated, the definitive guide to arts marketing.
-Elizabeth Hill, https://www.amazon.co.uk/Creative-Arts-Marketing-Elizabeth-Hill/dp/0750657375 Thinking Big Full of tools and tips, this is a guide to strategic marketing planning reference, on which much audience development process is based.
-Available as download from http://culturehive.co.uk/resources/thinking-big This Way Up A simplified version of Thinking Big for smaller organisations sample available at http://culturehive.co.uk/resources/marketingplanning-3 Fundraising New resources available as downloads http://culturehive.co.uk/tags/fundraising
+Key resources include: audiencefinder.org For advice on collecting data, tools and applying evidence in practice. theaudienceagency.org/resources For a range of how-to resources and examples of audience development and engagement. culturehive.co.uk For case studies and a range of successful marketing and fundraising strategies. creativepeopleplaces.org.uk For research commentary and case studies on place-based engagement. artsfundraising.org.uk Support in developing individual giving and other forms of stakeholder engagement. weareculture24.org.uk/our-research-reports A series of reports exploring opportunities for better digital engagement and other museum-related projects.
+Audience Finder and Show Stats in Practice sessions One-to-one advice sessions on improving a plan - book an in Practice session through theaudienceagency.org/events/ Creative Arts Marketing Comprehensive and updated, the definitive guide to arts marketing.
+Elizabeth Hill, amazon.co.uk/Creative-Arts-Marketing.
+Elizabeth-Hill/dp/0750657375 Thinking Big Full of tools and tips, this is a guide to strategic marketing planning reference, on which much audience development process is based.
+Available as download from culturehive.co.uk/resources/thinking-big This Way Up A simplified version of Thinking Big for smaller organisations - sample available at culturehive.co.uk/resources/marketing-planning-3 Fundraising New resources available as downloads culturehive.co.uk/tags/fundraising audience finder